 Wisdom Teeth Removal

 Almost 85% of Americans need to get their wisdom teeth pulled sooner or later, and boy are we jealous of those who don’t need to go through the procedure.
-It’s a simple outpatient surgery, but the recovery can be quiet grueling, and can be even worse if you can’t manage to get a good night’s sleep.
+It’s a simple outpatient surgery, but the recovery can be quite grueling, and can be even worse if you can’t manage to get a good night’s sleep.
 Sleep is a major factor in recovery, so you can see how this situation can quickly become a downward spiral if you’re not getting any rest.
 The less sleep you get, the more painful the healing process becomes, which makes it harder to sleep, and the cycle continues.

 Our Slumber Yard team member Carla actually recently got her wisdom teeth pulled.
 When we asked her about her sleep experience post procedure, this is what she had to say.